deenacsc/CSharpGuidelines/_pages/2400_LayoutGuidelines.md

 ---

 ### <a name="av2400"></a> Use a common layout (AV2400) ![](/assets/images/1.png)

-- Keep the length of each line under 130 characters.

 - Use an indentation of 4 spaces, and don't use tabs
 - Keep one space between keywords like `if` and the expression, but don't add spaces after `(` and before `)` such as: `if (condition == null)`.
 - Add a space around operators like `+`, `-`, `==`, etc.
 - Always put opening and closing curly braces on a new line.
 - Don't indent object/collection initializers and initialize each property on a new line, so use a format like this:

 		var dto = new ConsumerDto